-The industrial refractory materials market is expected to surge with a CAGR of 3.45% to achieve a market size of US$27.593 billion by 2025, from US$22.507 billion in 2019.The market is expected to propel in the forecast period owing to the immense utilization of refractory materials in various end-use industries.
-The major industries include steel and foundry industry, glass, and cement among others.
-The growing iron and steel industry is driving the growth of the global industrial refractory materials market in the forecast period.
-Refractory materials are resistant to heat and are used in providing linings for high-temperature furnace, reactors, and other processing units.
-The increasing construction activities worldwide along with the growing urbanization is further providing an impetus in fueling the demand for refractory materials driving the market growth.
-The growing global automotive industry is also contributing to the market growth in the forecast period.
-Additionally, the growing adoption of consumer electronics, especially in the developing economies of the world is driving the market growth in the forecast period.
-This is due to the growing middle-class population, rising disposable income, and increasing family income.
+The market is expected to grow in the forecast period owing to the immense utilization of refractory materials in various end-use industries.
+The major industries include steel and foundry industries, glass, and cement, among others.
+The growing iron and steel industries are driving the growth of the global industrial refractory materials market in the forecast period.
+Refractory materials are resistant to heat and are used in providing linings for high-temperature furnaces, reactors, and other processing units.
+The increasing construction activities worldwide along with growing urbanization is further providing an impetus to fuel the demand for refractory materials, which is driving the market growth.
+The expanding global automotive industry will also contribute to market growth during the forecast period.
+Furthermore, the growing adoption of consumer electronics, particularly in developing economies, is driving the market growth during the forecast period.
+This is due to an increase in the middle-class population, rising disposable income, and rising family income.

 The growing world steel industry is fueling the growth of the global industrial refractory material market during the forecast period.